shell-pool/shpool/README.md

 ### Install a rust toolchain

 If you have not already done so, install a rust toolchain.
-If you intend to develop with rust, [`rustup`](https://rustup.rs/) is a nice tool maintained by the rust project that allows you to easily use different toolchain versions.
-If you just want to build `shpool` quickly, you can run
+The minimum rust version for shpool is `1.63.0`, so make sure that `cargo --version` reports that version or higher before attempting to build shpool.
+The easiest way to install an up to date rust toolchain is with [`rustup`](https://rustup.rs/), a nice tool maintained by the rust project that allows you to easily use different toolchain versions.
-`sudo apt install cargo` to install the rust package manager and `rustc`.

 Make sure that `~/.cargo/bin` is on you `PATH` so you can use binaries installed with cargo.
 An entry like